-A growing number of residents are bringing pets into their rental homes, which means allowing pets may help you to capture a growing segment of the rental market.
+If you own investment properties, one of the most pressing questions you’ll have to decide before renting to tenants is whether to allow pets at your property.
+A growing number of residents are bringing pets into their rental homes.
+This means allowing pets may help you to capture a growing segment of the rental market.
 Conversely, allowing pets at your property opens you up to liability and the potential for serious property damage.

-Should you let pets in?
+Should you let pets in your rental property?

 Savvy landlords use tactics and tools to reduce the amount of liability they open themselves up to when they decide to allow pets at their investment properties.
 Opening up your property to pet owners can be a wise move, so long as you prepare yourself and your property adequately.